Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Race Outcomes and Limits of Static Models

+The preceding comparison treats the standard and conservative models as fixed reference strategies.
+We next examine Qubic's outcomes in state $0'$ tie-breaking events as one directly observable source of deviation.

+The reference-model predictions use the global estimate $\gamma\approx0$.
+Local race outcomes can nevertheless differ across periods, and Qubic sometimes won observed state $0'$ tie-breaking events at rates above its period-level mining share.
+These are cases where exactly one Qubic block competes with a block attributed to another miner at the same height and the next accepted block reveals which branch the network extended.
+We exclude heights containing multiple Qubic blocks because these self forks do not represent a binary tie-breaking event.

-As illustrated in Fig.~\ref{fig:race_resolution}, Qubic's winning rate in these race conditions was consistently higher than its estimated mining power ($\alpha$) for most periods, with the exceptions of P2 and P4.
-Notably, several periods exhibited a race winning rate that significantly exceeded the corresponding hashrate share.
-For instance, in period P1, the observed winning rate was $0.62$ against an $\alpha$ of $0.34$.
-Similarly, P3 showed a rate of $0.56$ (vs. $\alpha=0.33$), and P7 showed $0.49$ (vs. $\alpha=0.31$).
+As illustrated in Fig.~\ref{fig:race_resolution}, Qubic's winning rate in these race conditions was higher than its period-level estimated share $\alpha$ in eight of the ten periods.
+For example, P1 has an observed race winning rate of $0.49$ against $\alpha=0.35$, P3 has $0.60$ against $\alpha=0.34$, and P7 has $0.40$ against $\alpha=0.33$.